makrai/notes/rouhizadeh-16-psycho-self-emnlp.md

   1. empirically-driven verb clustering based on CCA
 * Canonical Correlation Analysis (CCA)
   * a multiview dimensionality reduction technique
-  * previously ... used in word clustering methods such as
+  * previously used in word clustering methods such as
     * word embeddings (Dhillon+ 2011), or
     * multilingual word embeddings (Ammar+ 2016)
-    * advantage[:] we can leverage both the subject and object context
+    * advantage: we can leverage both the subject and object context
     * we performed sparse CCA on
   * input matrices
     * x that includes 5k by 10k verb-by-nominal-subject (nsubj) co-occurrences,